Where to buy succulents – Local and Online

 Fortunately with their rising popularity I’m finding that many more nurseries are starting to carry them.
 If you are in California, or an area that is warm for the majority of the year, it should be pretty easy to find a nearby nursery that sells succulents.
 That said, I’ve also been amazed at how many places I’ve found to buy succulents here in Utah.

-I haven’t purchased any large plants online, but I have purchased some from local stores.
-I went to Cactus and Tropicals and found a great variety of plants.
+Locally, I went to Cactus and Tropicals and found a great variety of plants.
 The prices weren’t bad, but I didn’t feel like they were an awesome deal either.
 I got this smaller guy for $2.95 and the amazing Echeveria Blue Curls for $12.
 I’d been looking for the Blue Curls for a while so I decided it was worth it since it was pretty large and healthy.

 I visited another nursery and found these pots of Echeveria Afterglow for just $5!
 I was so excited because they had a bunch of smaller offsets on them, plus the huge one in the center.
 This is by far the best deal I’ve found on large succulents.
 So, check our your local nurseries and see what you can find!